lukelbd/vim-succinct/README.md

   and definitions can be strings with optional `\1...\1` style prompt indicators (see `:help surround-customizing`) or function refs that optionally prompt for user input.
 * Adding global or filetype-specific [vim-textobj](https://github.com/kana/vim-textobj-user) text object mappings `i<Key>` and
-  `a<Key>` for every vim-surround delimiter passed to `succinct#add_delims`.
-The objects are selected using `searchpair()` for non-identical bracket-like delimiters and `search()` for identical quote-like delimiters, and the `i` mappings exclude the delimiters themselves and any leading or trailing whitespace or newlines.
+  `a<Key>` for every delimiter defined with e.g. `g:succinct_delims`.
+The objects are selected using `searchpair()` for non-identical bracket-like delimiters and `search()` for identical quote-like delimiters, and the `i` mappings exclude the delimiters themselves and any leading or trailing whitespace or line breaks.
 * Inserting delimiters around arbitrary normal-mode motions with the [vim-surround](https://github.com/tpope/vim-surround) mappings
   `<Count>y[sS]<Motion><Count><Pad><Key>` or between the motions `^` and `g_` with
   `<Count>y[sS][sS]<Count><Pad><Key>` (see `:help surround-mappings`).
 This is similar to